nvda-es/devguides_translation/original_docs/spladdoninternals.md

 In 2018, the scope of the add-on has expanded to cover StationPlaylist Creator and Track Tool.
 For the most part, this guide will still cover StationPlaylist Studio alone, but there are important changes made in recent releases that'll ask us to consider other programs in StationPlaylist suite.
 In particular, trakc item class inheritance hierarchy has changed so many column navigation commands are available when dealing with tracks across SPL apps.
 As a result, the add-on itself was renamed in 2019 to just "StationPlaylist".

-Lastly, at the end of 2018, add-on update feature was removed in favor of Add-on Updater add-on.
+Later in 2018, add-on update feature was removed in favor of Add-on Updater add-on.
 Although the source code for this feature is gone, information pertaining to it will be documented here for sake of completeness (after all, Add-on Updater's update checking mechanism can trace its roots to Studio add-on).

+Then came 2019, and so did Python 3, abstract classes, and new encoder types.
+The old days of just dealing with SAM and SPL encoders is over, and there is an ongoing effort to redesign encoder support routine from ground up.
+Specifically, it is planned that the scope of SPL Utilities global plugin will be reduced in favor of giving more autonomy to encoder support app modules (mostly SPL Engine).
+Along with this, the add-on is ready for Python 3.

 ## Introduction